 Project 10 works to promote the personal, social, sexual, and mental well-being of lesbian, gay, bisexual, transgender, transsexual, two-spirit, intersex, and questioning youth and adults 14-25.
 Through advocacy and education, using a harm reduction approach, Project 10 aims to facilitate the empowerment of youth at individual, community, and institutional levels with a particular emphasis on supporting individuals and groups who experience multiple and intersecting oppressions.
 Services are free of charge, confidential and anonymous, and are offered in English and French.

-Project 10’s new initiative is an inter-generational, youth led, arts-based program that seeks to empower QTBIPOC youth by offering:
+Our Bodies, Our Stories is an inter-generational, youth led, creation- and performance-based program that seeks to empower QTBIPOC youth by offering:

 – opportunities for performances, exhibits and art showcases

 – opportunities for inter-generational conversations